AKheli/RepBench/Scenarios/README.md

 - The anomalies are placed randomly with 5% of the series space at the start , the end and between the anomalies.

 ## Scenarios
-N = lentgh of time series
+N = length of time series
 M = number of time series